roidrage/crumble/README.md

     trail :home, :index, [:root], :unless => :logged_in? trail :home, :index, [:your_account], :if => :logged_in?

+Alternatively you can specify a block that takes the controller as an argument.

+    trail :home, :index, [:your_account], :if => lambda {|controller| controller.logged_in?}

 Your trails can also relate to a bunch of actions, just specify an array instead.

     trail :profiles, [:show, :edit], [:profile]